 Modifying something in the appraisal after appraiser sign off

-If the appraisee wants to clarity something, or request a modification, then they can send a message to their appraiser from the sign off page instead of signing off the appraisal.
+If the appraisee wants to clarify something, or request a modification, then they can send a message to their appraiser from the sign off page instead of signing off the appraisal.

 The appraiser is then sent an email notification about this, and the appraisal is reopened for the appraiser to change anything and respond then sign off again.